Act 3: Recap

 This is a small-but-real inference engine, not a clone of vLLM or SGLang.
 Several things production engines do, this one does not:

-• Production robustness.
-Graceful shutdown under load, backpressure, admission control, per-tenant quotas, multi-model hosting.
+- Production robustness.
+Graceful shutdown under load, backpressure (slowing or rejecting clients when the server is saturated), admission control, per-tenant quotas, multi-model hosting.
 Everything a real API needs and a tutorial codebase skips.

 What you learned